drupalprojects/tablefield/README.txt

 For nodes field settings for some of the below options can be found through 'manage fields' at ../admin/structure/types.
 For others entities see above.

-- Restrict rebuilding to users with the permission "rebuild tablefield"
+- Restrict rebuilding to users with the permission "rebuild tablefield".
 - Lock table header so default values cannot be changed.
+- Input type: textfield or textarea.
+- Maximum cell length in characters (integer >= 1, max 999999).
-- Table cell processing (radios)
+- Table cell processing (radios).
   * Plain text
   * Filtered text (user selects input format)
+- Default value for example to create a header on new tables.
+Can be locked selecting the appropriate checkbox mentiond above.

 ### Per display mode (display settings) ###